Lawlez/dev.lwlx.xyz/md/blog/htb-obfsc4t10n-challenge-writeup.md

 canonicalUrl:
 ---

-### `(WIP)`

 This is my Write Up for the "oBfsC4t10n" challenge from Hack The Box.

-We are given a _zip file_. after extraction we are presented with an **html** file telling us to download an **excel file**.
+We are given a _zip file_.
+After extraction, we are presented with an **HTML** file telling us to download an **excel file**.
-The excel file has been included in the html as a **base64 encoded** string, lets just save that info for later `base64.txt` in case we need it.
+The excel file has been included in the HTML as a **base64 encoded** string; let's save that info for later `base64.txt` in case we need it.

 > decoding `base64.txt` actually gives us a valid excel like file.

-After we checked the HTML and deemed the download save lets fetch the excel file.
+After we checked the HTML and deemed the download save, let's fetch the excel file.

 ## Enumeration

-Instead of trying to open or analyze the file on our own machine, lets go ahead and upload it to **ANY.RUN**.
+Instead of trying to open or analyze the file on our own machine, let us go ahead and upload it to **ANY.RUN**.

-> [https://ANY.RUN](https://ANY.RUN) is a **online Sandbox** service that allows you to open various suspicious files or programms to fully analyze what would happen, without the danger.
+> [https://ANY.RUN](https://ANY.RUN) is an **online Sandbox** service that allows you to open various suspicious files or programs to fully analyze what would happen without the danger.

 After Testing the file with **ANY.RUN** we were able to see how the exploit would work and what would be done.
-So we tested on a **Windows 7** Machine, after opening the file, the exploit imediately startet to run:
+So we tested on a **Windows 7** Machine, after opening the file, the exploit immediately started to run:

 ![excel-file-report](/htb/obfuscation/file-report.png)